Senate GOP set to unveil next coronavirus relief bill as deadline for enhanced unemployment benefits nears

 "The original unemployment benefits actually paid people to stay home and actually a lot of people got more money staying at home than they would going back to work," he said.
 "So the president has been very clear, our Republican senators have been very clear, we're not going to extend that provision."

 Larry Kudlow, President Trump's top economic adviser, said Sunday that the measure will also include tax credits for small business and restaurants.
-It is expected to offer liability protections for businesses and other institutions, a top priority for McConnell.
+It is expected to offer liability protections for businesses and other institutions.

-"It's a very well rounded package," Kudlow told CNN's "State of the Union."
-"It's a very well-targeted package."

 On "Face the Nation" on Sunday, Republican Senator Ted Cruz of Texas said he is not on board with the next legislative package and believes the focus should be on an economic recovery plan that offers a payroll tax cut and eases taxes and regulations on small businesses.

-"A recovery bill would suspend the payroll tax, which would give it a pay raise to everyone in America who's working.
-That actually gets people back to work," he said.

-While Mr. Trump championed including a payroll tax cut in the next bill, Mnuchin said last week it will not be among the provisions in the upcoming package.
-In backing down from his demand for the payroll tax cut, the president sought to blame its exclusion on congressional Democrats, tweeting last week that the relief package could not pass with it.
-Republicans, however, opposed including it in the bill.
+While President Trump championed including a payroll tax cut in the next bill, Treasury Secretary Steve Mnuchin said last week it will not be among the provisions in the upcoming package.

-Negotiations between Senate Republicans and the White House continued over the weekend after plans to unveil the measure late last week were scrapped, and Meadows and Mnuchin met with Senate aides at the Capitol to continue hashing out the details of the relief package.

 Both Meadows and Mnuchin suggested during separate interviews Sunday that Congress may have to pass a narrow, more targeted bill aimed at providing protections for unemployed Americans first and negotiate a more comprehensive measure in the coming weeks.

-"Within the $1 trillion package, there are certain things that have time frames that are a bigger priority.
-So we could look at doing an entire deal, we could also look at doing parts," Mnuchin told Fox News.

-But House Speaker Nancy Pelosi has rejected taking a piecemeal approach, since the House passed its $3 trillion coronavirus relief bill back in May while the Senate hit pause on further action.
-The extension of enhanced unemployment benefits is likely to be a sticking point in negotiations between Republicans and Democrats, as well as federal aid to local and state governments facing a cash crunch because of the coronavirus crisis.
-Democrats included billions in assistance to state and local governments in their massive aid bill passed months ago.
+But House Speaker Nancy Pelosi has rejected taking a piecemeal approach.
+The extension of enhanced unemployment benefits is likely to be a sticking point in negotiations, as well as federal aid to local and state governments, which Democrats have allocated billions for.

-On Monday, Pelosi called on GOP congressional leaders and top White House officials to meet with her and Senate Minority Leader Chuck Schumer before releasing their proposal to begin negotiating and "get the job done."
+On Monday, Pelosi called on GOP congressional leaders and top White House officials to meet with her and Senate Minority Leader Chuck Schumer to begin negotiating and "get the job done."

 "We have stood ready to negotiate for more than two months.
 Unfortunately, it still remains unclear if Republicans will produce a proposal today," Pelosi said in a statement, adding that "if Republicans care about working families, this won't take long."